Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledgertools-receiptverification/README.md

 A receipt is a cryptographic proof that a transaction has been committed to the ledger: it can be used to verify that the ledger entry associated to a transaction has been appended to the ledger (thus, it can be used to validate properties such as non-repudiation, integrity, and tamper-proofing).
 A receipt contains all the information needed to verify transaction inclusion and the verification can be done by applying an ad-hoc algorithm.

-Please refer to the following CCF documentation links for more information about receipts:
+Please refer to the following [CCF documentation][ccf_docs] links for more information about transaction receipts:

 * [Write Receipts](https://microsoft.github.io/CCF/main/use_apps/verify_tx.html#write-receipts)
 * [Receipts](https://microsoft.github.io/CCF/main/audit/receipts.html)